Hakall/incident-tracking-tool/README.md

 * test if donut is better than bar chart
 * bulma theming
 * findSimilarIncident, maybe test if incident.emails contains at least one matching mail
+* findSimilarIncident, maybe we should add createdAt attribute in Incident to get last created one
 * Form validation error styling
 * More automated tests
 * Design Dockerfiles for production mode